davarabinovich/power_tree_solver/README.md

 You can select any location in your file system, that you want to save the net in, or that the file you want to load is located in.
 All these files have extensions '.ens':

 ![](pictures_for_manual/file_dialog.png "PTS File dialog")

+While the app is on alpha-testing stage, once the new .ens file is created, the file with debugging log messages is created at the same directory as the .ens file.
+These log files need to be sent to the e-mail address izyakantorovich@gmail.com

 ## Network Structure Editing
 To **add** new **power input** to your network, press the corresponding plus widget: